 Doesn't seem familiar?
 Jump to the "Original" help about accessing tests.

-On the Course Content page, select the title of your test.
+You can also find tests on the Course Content page.
 Your instructor may also organize tests in folders.
 Surveys aren't supported in the Ultra Course View at this time.

-Your instructor may ask you to work on a test with a group.
+Your instructor may create groups or ask you to self-enroll for group tests.
 Learn more about how group assessments work in the group assignments topic.

 After you select a test, the Details & Information panel appears.
 You can see the due date, number of attempts allowed, the time limit if imposed, and possibly goals and a rubric for grading.
 You can also see if the due date has passed and if any submissions are or will be late.